Underpinning explained

 Our Assessment

-1. Mass Concrete Underpinning: This traditional method involves excavating sections below the foundation and pouring concrete to extend the foundation to a stable depth.
+1. Mass Concrete Underpinning: This traditional method involves excavating sections below the footings and pouring mass concrete to support the footings at a stable depth.

-It is effective for shallow foundations and relatively simple to execute.
+It is effective for shallow underpinning and is relatively simple to execute.

 Underpinning is a vital process for ensuring the stability and longevity of buildings and other structures.
 Recognising the signs of foundation issues and seeking a professional underpinning report can prevent costly repairs and protect your investment.